Northern Cyprus Holidays Famagusta

 Saint Nicholas Cathedral, built between 1298 and 1312, was converted into a mosque in 1571 and named Lala Mustafa Pasha Mosque.
 This building with gothic embroidery is one of the most touristic places in the city.

-St. Barnabas Monastery, named after St. Barnabas, who was killed as a result of efforts to spread Christianity, was built in 477.
-The monastery has a church, a courtyard and rooms on three sides of the courtyard where the priests previously lived.
+St Barnabas Monastery, named after St Barnabas, who was killed as a result of efforts to spread Christianity, was built in 477.
+The monastery has a church, a courtyard and rooms on three sides of the courtyard where the priests once lived.

-In the courtyard of the Othella Castle, built by the Lusines in the 14th century, there are cannons and cannonballs, some of which belong to the Ottomans and some to the Spanish.
-This place where many cultural events are held; hosts arts, culture and tourism festivals.
+The courtyard of Othella Castle, built by the Lusines in the 14th century, features cannons and cannonballs, with some belonging to the Ottomans and others to the Spanish.
+This place, where many cultural events are held, hosts arts, culture and tourism festivals.

 Namık Kemal Dungeon and Museum